Case Closed: The Last Wizard of the Century

-Case Closed: The Last Wizard of the Century, known as Detective Conan: The Last Wizard of the Century (名探偵コナン 世紀末の魔術師, Meitantei Konan: Seikimatsu no Majutsushi) in Japan, is a Japanese animated feature film based on the Case Closed series.
-It was released in Japanese theatres on April 17, 1999.
+Case Closed: The Last Wizard of the Century, known as Detective Conan: The Last Wizard of the Century (名探偵コナン 世紀末の魔術師, Meitantei Konan: Seikimatsu no Majutsushi) in Japan, is a 1999 Japanese animated mystery film based on the Case Closed series.
+It was directed by Kenji Kodama and released in Japanese theatres on April 17, 1999.
 FUNimation Entertainment acquired the rights to this film from TMS Entertainment on July 17, 2009 and released the dub in December 2009.
-This is the first film appearance of Vi Graythorn (Ai Haibara), Phantom Thief Kid (Kaitou Kid) and Harley Hartwell (Heiji Hattori) and Kirsten Thomas (Kazuha Toyama).
+This is the first film appearance of Vi Graythorn (Ai Haibara), Phantom Thief Kid (Kaito Kid) and Harley Hartwell (Heiji Hattori) and Kirsten Thomas (Kazuha Toyama).

 Plot

-The Phantom Thief Kid sends a heist notice, warning of another heist.
+The Kaito Kid sends a heist notice, warning of another heist.
 The police deduce that his next target is a recently discovered Fabergé egg, which Suzuki Modern Art Museum in Osaka will display on August 22.
-On the night of the heist, Kid steals the egg and flies off, and Conan and Heiji give chase.
+On the night of the heist, Kid steals the egg from the warehouse that Ginzo Nakamori secretly kept and flies off, and Conan Edogawa and Heiji Hattori give chase.
 However, in the middle of the chase, an unknown assailant shoots Kid in the right eye, and Kid apparently falls into the sea to his death.
 After recovering the egg, the police fruitlessly search for Kid's body.

-The next day, Conan, Ran, and Kogoro board a boat to Tokyo.
-They meet Natsumi Kousaka, whose great-grandfather worked in Fabergé's factory.
+The next day, Conan, Ran, and Kogoro Mouri board a cruise ship to Tokyo where Ran nursing one of Kid's pigeons.
+They meet Natsumi Kousaka, whose great-grandfather Keiichi worked in Fabergé's factory.
 She shows them a part of a sketch of two eggs and a key, which were found among her late grandmother's mementos.
 Conan suspects that the person who shot Kid is on the ship.
 That night, Ryu Sagawa, a freelance photographer covering the press with news of the egg, is murdered, shot in the right eye in the same fashion as Kid.
-Soon after his body is discovered, Inspector Megure, along with officers Takagi and Shiratori, arrive by helicopter to inspect the crime scene.
-At first, they suspect Sonoko's father's servant, Mr. Nishino, but the police and Conan conclude the culprit is Scorpion, a mysterious killer who always shoots his victims in the right eye.
+Soon after his body is discovered, Juzo Megure, along with Wataru Takagi and Ninzaburou Shiratori, arrive by helicopter to inspect the crime scene.
+At first, they suspect Sonoko Suzuki's father's servant, Mr. Nishino, but the police and Conan conclude the culprit is Scorpion, a mysterious killer who always shoots his victims in the right eye.
 A missing lifeboat hints that Scorpion has escaped, and the boat's passengers go to Yokosuka Castle, which holds Scorpion's next target: the second egg.